We generate, aggregate and analyse genomic data on an industrial scale

 Delivering the Sanger Institute vision

 Our Translation Team collaborates with the Sanger researchers who work on basic as well as translational projects.
 The Institute has a proud heritage of achieving impact through rapid dissemination of research findings, data and materials, but the development of scientific discoveries for human health benefit often requires different approaches and activities.

 The advent of clinical genomics (use of genome sequencing to inform patient diagnosis and care) and the recognition of the need to proactively progress research opportunities with healthcare potential led to the formulation of a Translation strategy at Sanger in 2011.
 The strategy’s aim is to optimise the contribution of Sanger’s science to healthcare and to help make this happen, a Translation Team was created in 2012 with a remit to identify, partner and develop the science that has translation potential.

 The guiding principle we use in deciding on a course action for translating a project is considering first how the healthcare benefits of that particular science can be maximized.
-The course of action open to us varies from early public release of information/data to the protection and commercialisation of IP.
+The course of action open to us varies from early public releases of information or data to the protection and commercialisation of IP.